 Section XII-1.
 Frequency and Location: Reunions are the glue that binds our Association together.
 With members living in far-flung places and with the advancing age of members, it is essential to come together at our reunions to reestablish ties with comrades with whom we served side-by-side and to establish new ties.
 For those reasons, it is proposed that our Association should hold annual reunions so long as the membership desire and are able to attend.
 Due to the extensive planning and preparation requirements for a reunion, reunion coordinators, dates, and locations will be identified two years prior to the event, as decided by majority vote of the membership at the reunion then attended.
 This vote replaces the requirement to return to Fort Walton Beach area every second or third year, with no mandatory location, or return.
 (Changed 10-1-05 Membership Meeting)

 Section XII-2.
 Reunion Coordinator: The Coordinator roles will include duties identified in the Reunion Coordinator’s Checklist, such as lodging, banquet facilities, meals, program, transportation, hospitality, protocol, and memorabilia.
-(Added 10-1-05 Membership Meeting)

-Section XII-3.
+(Added 10-1-05 Membership Meeting).
+Role includes cost determinations, Hotel & Food payment coordination with Treasurer, Registration Tracking, Tour Tracking (if applicable), and responsibility to provide Reunion Overview and details to the Webmaster for Current Reunion web page and online registration.
+The Coordinator will also coordinate with the Reunion Hotel to manage and document hotel room reservations.Section XII-3.
 Reunion Proposals: Proposals must include the following, or they will not be accepted for discussion or vote at membership meetings: (Added 10-1-05 Membership Meeting; Clarified 9-30-06 Membership Meeting)

 A named volunteer Reunion Coordinator who can do, and who has agreed to, the scope of duties outlined in the Reunion Coordinator’s Checklist.

+No later than “before” the Reunion prior, the proposer must provide the BoD with a ready-to-sign hotel contract agreement that::

-A named hotel that has agreed to either accommodate a Hootch where we will provide our own beer, other beverages, and snacks (or prices that match those costs), and a banquet area for 350.
+Accommodates a Hootch where we will provide our own beer, other beverages, and snacks (or prices that match those costs);

+Provides a banquet area for the forecast attendance (between 200 and 350 dependent on Reunion Fees and location draw);

-Proposed lodging and meal costs agreed to by the named hotel or another designated provider.Article XIII – Dissolution
+Includes lodging and meal costs agreed to by the hotel or another designated provider.

+The intent is to present BoD approved details at the Reunion prior to the proposed one.

+Article XIII – Dissolution

 Upon dissolution of the Association, net assets will be donated to an appropriate charity as selected by majority vote of remaining Regular and Life Members.